 |MUS 110 Keyboard Musicianship||MUS 110 Schedule MUS 110 Syllabus William Wieland|

 Week 2 — Sight Reading: Sight read music at Free Piano Music!
 Home.
-I will write down the titles of the most challenging music you can play reasonably well with very little practice.
+Tell me the most challenging level you can sight read.
+I will pick a song at random and ask you to play it.
 (We all can improve our sight reading.
 I encourage you to do so whenever you have a free moment.
 See Dr. Wieland's JFAC 175 Rule.)

 — Major Triad Vocal Warm-up ( Major Triad Cheat Sheet and Major Triad Lookalikes )